sshajiya/azure-waf-solution-template-/README.md

 * Above the list of workflow runs, select Run workflow.
 * Use the Branch dropdown to select the workflow's branch, and type the input parameters.

-## Note:
-* While adding the latest version of azure-cli==2.44.0 , modified the nsg rule creation params by including --protocol Tcp.

 ## Conclusion:

 Therefore, the use of a template to deploy a cloud WAF allows to significantly reduce time spent on WAF deployment and maintenance.
 Also, it gives a complete and easy-to-use solution to deploy the resources and verify the NGINX solution in Azure platform in any location.
 Handy interfaces for configuration and visibility turn this project into a boxed solution allowing a user to easily operate a WAF and focus on application security.
 Please comment if you find useful to have this kind of solution in major public clouds marketplaces.
 It is a community project so far, and we need as much feedback as possible to steer one properly.
 Feel free to give it a try and leave feedback here or at the project's git repository.

+## Regression Notes:
+* While adding the latest version of azure-cli==2.44.0 , modified the nsg rule creation params by including --protocol Tcp.